Eschatologue/CM_wiki/docs/option/class-options/artificer-infusion/hb.md

 _**Prerequisite:** A set of artisan's tools (requires attunement)_

-The wielder is considered proficient with this magical set of tools, and as an :rsc-a: **Action**, they can transform this set of tools into another set of *Artisan's Tools* of their choice.
+The wielder is considered proficient with this magical set of tools, and as an **:rsc-a: Action**{ .rsc }, they can transform this set of tools into another set of *Artisan's Tools* of their choice.

 ---